tinuzz/wp-plugin-trackserver/readme.txt

 == Upgrade Notice ==

-1.9 - This release resets the OsmAnd access key and changes the TrackMe authentication!
-Please read the changelog and the FAQ, and review your new Trackserver profile for user-specific settings.
+* 4.3 - The TrackMe 'URL header' setting has changed, to support Cloud Sharing.
+Please read the FAQ.